pointw-dev/halchemy/jekyll/headers/per_request.md

 layout: page
 ---
 # {{ page.title }}
-Sometimes you want just this one request to have headers different than the default headers.
+Sometimes you want just this one request to have headers different from the default headers.
 Halchemy makes this easy.

-The fluent API for setting headers is the "with headers" method.
-This method takes a dictionary of headers to set for this request.
+You use the "with headers" method.
+This method takes a dictionary/object of headers to set for this request.
 Here is an example:

 {% tabs example1 %}
 {% tab example1 Python %}